Nature Color Hunt and Leaf Painting

 We were super impressed with our new 'colorful' leaves!

-If you love these books then you’ll definitely love our collection of 50 Great Toddler Books.
+If you love these book related activities then you'll definitely love our collection of 50 Great Toddler Books.

 You may also enjoy our collection of Fall and Autumn Sensory Toddler Activities